Time Limit For Data Breach Claims – What Is It?

 Some examples of how a personal data breach could occur can include:

-- When an employer or HR department divulges personal details from your disciplinary records by sending them to the wrong postal address
+• When an employer or HR department divulges personal details from your dismissal records by sending them to the wrong postal address

-To learn more about when you could make a personal data breach claim, or for more information on the data breach time limit, get in touch with our team.
+To find out more about when you could make a personal data breach claim, or for further information on the data breach time limit, get in touch with our team.

 What Compensation Could You Receive From A Data Breach Payout?

 Two areas of compensation can be assessed in data breach claims.
-Firstly, non-material damage looks at the distress and psychological harm that a data breach can cause.
+Firstly, non-material damage looks at the distress and psychological harm that can result from a data breach.

 Often, solicitors and legal professionals use the Judicial College Guidelines (JCG) to help them value claims.
-You can find some examples of the JCG guideline settlement awards in relation to non-material damage below.
+You can find some examples of the JCG guideline settlement awards in relation to non-material damage below, except for the top row, which was not taken from this document.

-These are not guaranteed amounts; legal professionals use these guideline amounts to help them value injuries, so the compensation you could receive may vary.
+These provide no guarantee of your compensation amount; legal professionals use these guideline amounts to help them value injuries, so the compensation you could receive may vary.

 Could You Claim For Material Damage After A Data Protection Breach?